Books of Blood: "Scape-Goats"

 A yacht is stranded on the beach of a deserted island that is located at a point in the Atlantic Ocean where converging undersea currents bring all the human bodies of sailors drowned at sea.
-The hundreds of bodies littering the ocean floor, unfortunately for the stranded crew, aren't as dead as they should be.
+The hundreds of bodies littering the ocean floor, unfortunately for the stranded crew, are not as dead as they should be.

 "Human Remains"

-A young gay prostitute is hired by an archaeologist.
+A young bisexual sex worker is hired by an archaeologist.
 During the course of the night, he stumbles into the bathroom to discover a Roman-esque statue of a man lying in the bath.
 Over the next few weeks, he has the sense of being haunted by a doppelgänger.
 At the same time, his mind and body transforms; he becomes cold and lifeless, no longer needing to eat or sleep.
 He finally discovers his doppelgänger, the statue from the bath, at his father's grave, crying in sorrow, as he is unmoved.
 It becomes clear that the doppelgänger has become more convincing as a human than he is, so he wanders away, allowing it to continue living in his persona.